-Your doctor or nurse will perform a physical exam.
+Your health care provider will perform a physical exam.
 This will include a pelvic exam.
 The exam may show:

 The following health conditions are common in women with PCOS:

-Your doctor or nurse will check your weight and body mass index (BMI) and measure your belly size.
+Your provider will check your weight and body mass index (BMI) and measure your belly size.

 Blood tests can be done to check hormone levels.
 These tests may include: